 - Charge devices from the built-in battery.

-- Built in battery doesn’t offer very long life.
+- The built-in battery doesn’t offer very long life.

-- Expensive price tag brings down overall value.
+- An expensive price tag brings down overall value.

 The Apollo should last any camper for years and I can honestly say that I cannot imagine anyone would be disappointed with their purchase of the Apollo.